Bonniecastle, Named After Fictional Character and 1874 Novel “Arthur Bonnicastle”

 A native of Belchertown a few miles from Amherst, Mass., Dr. Holland, close friend of poets, William Cullen Bryant and Emily Dickinson, was for some years a member of the editorial staff of The Springfield Republican, later a founder and several years editor of Scribner’s magazine, noted lecturer, and author of several novels including Seven Oaks, and Captain Bonniecastle (sic), for which he named his Thousand Islands summer home.

 An interesting side note to the fictional character Arthur Bonnicastle: the name would be given to a child born in 1877 in Osage County, Oklahoma, to an Indian woman named Me-Tse-He.
-Arthur Bonnicastle would subsequently join the military in 1900 after a year studying in Pennsylvania at the Carlisle Indian Industrial School and was assigned to the 9th U.S. Cavalry.
+Arthur Bonnicastle would subsequently join the military in 1900 after a year of studying in Pennsylvania at the Carlisle Indian Industrial School and was assigned to the 9th U.S. Cavalry.

 Arthur Bonnicastle was stationed at Madison Barracks in Sackets Harbor, N.Y., home of the Fighting Ninth, a scant 34 miles from his namesake in Alexandria Bay, N.Y., before seeing battle in China as part of the Boxer Rebellion.
-After reaching rank of Sergeant, Arthur Bonnicastle would return to his Osage roots and become Chief which provides another layer of irony: David Lane would note in his article, “tall, erect, with black eyes and straight black hair Dr. Holland looked like an Indian Chief.”
+After reaching the rank of Sergeant, Arthur Bonnicastle would return to his Osage roots and become Chief which provides another layer of irony: David Lane would note in his article, “tall, erect, with black eyes and straight black hair Dr. Holland looked like an Indian Chief.”

 Life can be stranger than fiction sometimes.